MatisAgr/ManyCamFlux/README.md

 - Ensure that your cameras are properly connected and recognized by your operating system.
 - The default save folder for screenshots is `~/Pictures/ManyCamFlux_images`.
+- Cameras are adjusted to the size of the window, so they don't distort when captured.

 ## Build with PyInstaller